vhoyer/dotfiles/README.md

 computer just clone your .dotfiles repository and run a command to install everything you need.
 And so I ~did~ am doing it!

+## wiki

+So if you are my stalker, you probably saw that I had a personal wiki section here, right?
+Well, I moved it to its own [repository](https://github.com/vhoyer/studies).

 ## Dependencies

 - a Unix system (I'm making it for Manjaro, so I don't guarantee it works on other systems)